Posted on: September 12, 2019 Time to read: 2 minutes

-At 3rd Mil, we strive to have evidence-based practices incorporated into all of our courses.
+At 3rd Millennium Classrooms, we strive to have evidence-based practices incorporated into all of our courses.
 One of these practices is Motivational Interviewing.

 Motivational Interviewing is a goal-oriented, client-centered counseling style for eliciting behavior change by helping clients to explore and resolve ambivalence.
 Motivational interviewing uses affirmations, reflection, open-ended questions, and periodic, strategically placed summary statements.
 It is used in all of our courses.

 Motivational Interviewing is based on the following assumptions:

 Ambivalence about substance use (and change) is normal and constitutes an important motivational obstacle in recovery.

 Ambivalence can be resolved by working with individual’s intrinsic motivations and values.

 An empathic, supportive, yet directive, counseling style provides conditions under which change can occur.